Acelity: Mergers and acquisitions

 Early 1990s: KCI detailed its operations into four divisions: KCI New Technologies, Inc. (Nutech—organized in 1992 focused on lower-cost technologies), KCI Home Care (organized in 1995 focused on selling wholesale to home medical equipment providers), KCI Therapeutic Services, Inc. (KCTS—rented specialty beds to patients or to hospitals), and KCI International (KCII—organized in 1991 focused on providing the services and products of KCI to foreign countries, including most of Western Europe, Scandinavia, and Australia).

 1990: KCI purchased Medirec for $26 million in cash and $10 million in KCI securities, forming KCI's Medical Services Division.
 KCI later sold KCI Medical Services in September 1994 for $65.3 million in cash and $18.8 million in promissory notes.

 1991: KCI purchased Mediscus International, a British competitor in the specialty bed business.
 The transaction brought KCI products into 10 countries and formed the KCI International subsidiary.

 1996: KCI purchased U.K.-based Astec Medical Ltd. The acquisition added four new products to KCI International's product line and allowed KCI to expand its market share in the U.K. community segment.

 1997: KCI acquired the Ethos Medical Group.
 Later that year, Equitron Manufacturing was acquired, adding bariatric products to the Home Care offerings at KCI.

-1998: KCI USA was formed as a result of the merger between KCI's New Technologies (NuTech) with KCI Therapeutic Services.
-The merger united the sales and marketing operations of the two divisions.

 2008: KCI acquired LifeCell, a company specializing in regenerative medicine, in a non-hostile transaction for US$1.7 billion.

 2013: KCI acquired Systagenix Wound Management, formerly Johnson & Johnson's professional wound care business, for $485 million.

 2014: KCI's parent company announced that KCI, LifeCell and Systagenix would operate under one global medical technology brand known as Acelity.
 That same year, Acelity acquired exclusive worldwide rights from the GID Group, Inc. to develop, manufacture and commercialize the REVOLVE System, a fat processing technology used in both reconstructive and cosmetic procedures to facilitate high-volume, autologous fat grafting.
 LifeCell previously held exclusive rights to distribute the REVOLVE System in the US and Canada since 2013.

 2015: Acelity acquired the SNAP business from Spiracur, Inc.

 2016: On December 20, Acelity announced a definitive agreement with Allergan for the acquisition of the company's LifeCell business unit for $2.9 billion in cash.

 2017: Acelity completed the sale of LifeCell to Allergan for $2.9 billion in cash on February 1.

 2019: Acelity and its KCI subsidiaries worldwide were acquired by 3M for $6.7 billion, including assumption of debt and other adjustments.